douglassjohnandrew/EnhancedInvokeVBA/README.md

 - **EntryMethodParameterValues** - Collection of values to be passed as entry method parameters.
 Example: {"Paul Smith", 37}
 - **KeepEnhancedCodeFile** - If True, then keep the enhanced code file that the bot creates.
 If False, then delete the enhanced code file after it has been used
 - **OutputValue** - The entry method's return value (optional)
-- **SaveChanges** - If True, then save the changes after VBA finishes.
-If False, do not save the changes
+- **SaveChanges** - If True, then save changes after VBA finishes.
+If False, do not save changes
 - **WorkbookVariable** :triangular_flag_on_post: - An existing WorkbookApplication variable where the VBA will run.
 This variable can be created using the CreateWorkbookVariable activity

 Other notes about this library: